Azure/FTALive-Sessions/content/data/ModernDatawarehouse-Security/ADLS Security.md

 Use groups whenever you can to grant access, rather than individual accounts.
 This is a consistent best practice for managing security across many types of systems.

-Use groups whenever you can to grant access, rather than individual accounts.
-This is a consistent best practice for managing security across many types of systems

-ACL (access control list) grants permissions to create, read, and/or modify files and folders stored in the ADLS service.
+ACL's (access control lists) grants permissions to create, read, and/or modify files and folders stored in the ADLS service.

 **How permissions are evaluated**
 During security principal-based authorization, permissions are evaluated in the following order.